 Charles Carroll’s brother John, with whom he studied at the College of St. Omer in French Flanders joined the Jesuit Order.
 He served as the first bishop and Archbishop in the United States.
 Bishop John Carroll was also the founder of Georgetown University, the oldest Catholic and Jesuit institution in the USA.

-Charles Carroll, signer of the United States Declaration of Independence, died aged 95 in the year 1832 On This Day.
+Charles Carroll, whose father was County Offaly, Ireland and who was one of the signatories of the United States Declaration of Independence, died aged 95 in the year 1832 On This Day.